Catherine Fookes: Political career

-In her South Wales Argus column, she vowed to end river pollution by 2029, naming it her "top priority".

-In January 2025, Fookes was elected as a Co-Chair for the All-Party Parliamentary Group (APPG) for the Western Gateway - a body aimed at boosting economic development in Wales - but the group was forced to close in April 2025, after the UK and Welsh Governments cancelled its funding.
+In January 2025, Fookes was elected as a co-chair for the All-Party Parliamentary Group (APPG) for the Western Gateway - a body aimed at boosting economic development in Wales - but the group was forced to close in April 2025, after the UK and Welsh Governments cancelled its funding.

 In the September 2025 reshuffle, Prime Minister Keir Starmer appointed Fookes as one of his parliamentary private secretaries.

-Views and voting record

-In January 2024, Fookes came out in favour of more devolution for the Welsh Parliament, including criminal justice.

-In July 2024, Fookes came out and defended embattled First Minister Vaughan Gething, stating: "He has my full support".
-Gething ended up resigning the following month.
+She left the post on the appointment of [Andy Burnham] as Prime Minister in July 2026.

+Fookes served on the Water (Special Measures) Bill committee.

+Fookes has campaigned on local issues such as repairing Inglis Bridge in Monmouth and implementing step free access at Chepstow Station.

-In January 2025, Fookes voted against holding a national inquiry into grooming gangs.
+In January 2025, Fookes voted against holding a national inquiry into grooming gangs, claiming that the vote was a 'political stunt' by the Conservative Party.

-In November 2024, Fookes voted in favour of removing winter fuel allowance to pensioners.
+In November 2024, Fookes voted in favour of removing winter fuel allowance for pensioners.

+Fookes voted in favour of the UK government taxing farmers with its proposed inheritance tax.
+Fookes faced criticism from farming unions over the decision.

+Fookes also voted against an inquiry to be held into the appointment of Peter Mandelson as UK Ambassador to the USA.

+During the potential Labour Party leadership contest in May 2026, Fookes disagreed with those calling for Keir Starmer and Chancellor Rachel Reeves to resign, stating she supported both and, on Starmer, added: "I support the Prime Minister in getting on with the job and look forward to the King’s Speech where we will set out the next bold steps to build a fairer country.”
+But, following his decision to stand down in June 2026, Fookes praised Starmer for "strengthening the country" and added: "He is a hard-working, decent and thoughtful leader."